How to Brief a Communication Agency?

 Entrusting your project to a communications agency does not mean giving it carte blanche over everything.
 It needs a common thread, rails that guide it, precise expectations.
-At the slightest misunderstanding between the company and its communication agency, the whole communication strategy is put to the test.
+The slightest misunderstanding between the company and its communication agency can put the whole communication strategy to the test.
 Sometimes it’s back to square one.
-Given her vital role, it is important to brief her communications agency to make it more effective.
+Given its vital role, it is important to brief your communications agency to make it an effective collaboration.
 How do we do that?
 What approach methods are the best?
 Sortlist is the perfect persona to debrief you on how to brief an agency.

 - The basics

-To have a visible and tangible quality result from a communication agency, the briefing is the reference tool for the company.
-In other words, it is the basis of a successful communication campaign, because it serves to communicate your ideas and the actions you want to implement.
+To have a visible and tangible quality result from a communication agency, the brief is the reference tool for the company.
+In other words, it is the basis of any successful communication campaign.
+It serves to communicate your ideas and the actions you want to implement.
 The clearer and more articulate the company’s points of view, the better the communications agency will be able to identify the issues and implement an adapted marketing strategy.

 Saves time and money

 A repeated action generates losses that could quickly accumulate for the company, both in terms of costs and time.
-If objectives and expectations are defined simply and clearly on paper from the outset, the communication agency will achieve a relevant result in a short time.
-Taking the time to give a briefing avoids losing time afterwards.
+When objectives and expectations are defined simply and clearly on paper from the outset, the communication agency can achieve a relevant result in a short time.
+Taking the time to give a briefing avoids time wasted afterward.
 Moreover, the company must set its course, and not change its mind impulsively.
 Good cooperation and mutual respect are the keys to success.

 The remuneration of a communications agency depends in part on the result.
 This principle is only valid if both parties agree on the expected result.
 Hence the importance of drafting a briefing that stipulates the real performance objectives which, moreover, must be quantifiable.
 At the same time, it avoids misunderstandings between the different departments of the company: finance and marketing.

 On the one hand, the editorial team alone encourages the company to reflect on its own expectations.
-On the other hand, a written briefing is a common support for the meetings, the launching and the follow-up of the project.
+On the other hand, a written brief is a common support for meetings, the launching, and the follow-up of the project.
 It also ensures that stakeholders are aware of the expected results.
-Of course, combined with a verbal briefing, the written briefing is all the more effective in that the agency can ask for more details or bring its point of view.
-The written briefing is all the more recommended if the company works with several communication agencies.
-In addition, it allows you to consolidate your choices with the company’s managers, and avoids last-minute changes initiated by a department outside the department.
-Upstream, the briefing must have the agreement of all concerned before being submitted to the agency.
+Of course, combined with a verbal briefing, the written brief is all the more effective in that the agency can ask for more details or bring its point of view.
+The written brief is all the more recommended if the company works with several communication agencies.
+In addition, it allows you to consolidate your choices with the company’s managers and avoids last-minute changes initiated by a department outside the department.
+Upstream, the brief must have the agreement of all those concerned before being submitted to the agency.
 An alternative is to write a media kit.

-It is not necessary to write a long and boring briefing where you risk getting confused and repeating the same things.
+It is not necessary to write a long and boring brief for a communication agency where you risk getting confused and repeating the same things.
 It is enough that the essential is defined as simply and clearly as possible.
-As its name suggests, the briefing should be brief.
+As its name suggests, the brief should be ‘brief’.
 It should contain only what is relevant, likely to arouse creativity and interest.
 Of course, additional information can be attached.

 Define specific objectives

-By having business oriented and quantifiable objectives, the briefing is more easily understandable.
+By having business-oriented and quantifiable objectives, the brief is more easily understandable.
 To do this, it is more than crucial to put in black and white what the company really expects, the strategy it thinks it will adopt… so the result can only be better

 The context has three essential elements:

-- The product: give details about the product, and also provide details on the brand’s history (communication plan, evolution of turnover, and evaluation of previous communication plans in terms of quality)
+- The product – give details about the product, and also provide details on the brand’s history (communication plan, the evolution of turnover, and evaluation of previous communication plans in terms of quality)

 These are actions taken by consumers after they have been reached by the message or advertising campaign.
 This response must be engaging and bring about real change.